Gabriel Arias Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.
+- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff paces the league.

-- The White Sox have a 4.66 team ERA that ranks 24th across all league pitching staffs.
+- The White Sox have a 4.68 team ERA that ranks 24th across all MLB pitching staffs.

-- The White Sox give up the third-most home runs in baseball (145 total, 1.4 per game).
+- The White Sox allow the third-most home runs in baseball (145 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.